uwlib-mig/critcat/README.md

-# critcat
+# Critical Cataloging, Archival Description, and Metadata Working Group
-Critical Cataloging, Archival Description, and Metadata Working Group Critical Cataloging, Archival Description, and Metadata Working Group (CritCat) charge.
+## Group Charge
 The Critical Cataloging, Archival Description, and Metadata Working Group is made up of members from across the library interested in reparative description.
 It is a self selected, non-formal group within the libraries.

 The CritCat working group meets on an as-needed basis minimally meeting on a quarterly basis.
 The CritCat meetings are intended for the members to report out on special projects, monitor the Feedback Form: UW Libraries Harmful Language in Descriptive Resources (Responses), and maintain the group GitHub/SharePoint presence, blog, and StaffWeb site.
 Meetings are organized by co-chairs.